Matt-Olek/CUDA-Log-Variance-Gamma-model/README.md

 - `best.cu`: Best's method implementation
 - `johnk.cu`: Johnk's method implementation

 Both implementations are coded as `__device__` functions and can be called directly from the Monte Carlo simulation.
 By default, the simulation uses Johnk's method.
-To switch to Best's method, modify the macro definition in `simulation.cu` to `#define BEST_METHOD`.
+To switch to Best's method, modify the import in `simulation.cu` to `#include "../gamma-generators/best.h"` and the function used in the `VG_MC_parallel_kernel` to `gamma_best`.

 ### Monte Carlo Simulation